Sterling savior again: England beats Czechs 1-0 at Euro 2020

 The scoring touch missing at his last three tournaments has been rediscovered on home territory, and it gave his team first place in its group.

-Sterling scored his second goal at Euro 2020 on Tuesday to secure a 1-0 victory over the Czech Republic at Wembley Stadium.
-Both teams had already qualified for the round of 16.
+It was Sterling's second goal at Euro 2020 and it secured a 1-0 victory over the Czech Republic on Tuesday in a match at Wembley Stadium between two teams that were already assured of their places in the round of 16.

+“We have always felt we can’t have all the scoring burden being with Harry (Kane),” England coach Gareth Southgate said.

 The header at the far-post from Jack Grealish’s cross in the 12th minute moved England onto a path where its only game away from Wembley will be a potential quarterfinal match in Rome.